forta-network/docs/docs/api-reference.md

 ### **Using with a bot locally**

-If you have a bot that uses the getAlerts SDK method and you want to run the bot locally, you will need to provide the API key through the forta.config.json file.
-Simply set the fortaApiKey property in forta.config.json e.g.:
+If you have a bot that uses the `handleAlert` handler or the `getAlerts` or `getLabels` SDK method and you want to run the bot locally, you will need to provide the API key through the forta.config.json file.
+Simply set the `fortaApiKey` property in forta.config.json e.g.: